How to Earn Money as a Kid in 2021

 - Mow lawns, do yard work, or landscape.
 Plenty of people are too busy, too tired, or aren’t able to handle doing their yard work themselves.
 Chances are, your family already has the equipment needed, so there will be little to no start-up costs to begin doing yard work.

-- Wash cars or dogs.
+- Do a car wash or wash dogs.
 Again, adults are crazy busy, so washing, vacuuming, and detailing of their vehicles are always needed but rarely done.
 Same with dogs – it’s a dirty job, but someone needs to do it!

 - Babysitting.
 Watching kids is one job that will always be around.
 If you want to be able to charge more, consider getting certified in CPR and safety through a local resource.
 You can also register with services like care.com or Sittercity to get access to more jobs.